 Welcome to K-State Civil Engineering!

 Civil engineers impact our lives every day.
 They play a key role in sustaining society by supplying clean water for household and commercial use; treating waste to minimize human impact on the natural environment; managing water resources for municipal and agricultural use for generation of clean and renewable hydro-power, and for transportation and recreation; connecting large and small communities through a reliable network of roads, highways and bridges; facilitating the free movement of food, fuel, goods and people via pipelines, highways, railways, ports and airports; providing shelter to growing urban populations; and restoring critical infrastructure after natural or man-made disasters.

 It's indeed a great time to be a civil engineer.
-Recent advances in computing, information systems, sensors, materials, and biotechnology will help civil engineers deliver innovative solutions that help us meet our need for a high quality of life while simultaneously sustain precious natural resources and the environment.
+Recent advances in computing, information systems, sensors, materials and biotechnology will help civil engineers deliver innovative solutions that help meet the need for a high quality of life while simultaneously sustaining precious natural resources and the environment.
 At the same time, civil engineers have to meet the societal demand of sustainability and resiliency of our civil infrastructure.